OfficeDev/outlook-dev-docs/docs/rest/javascript-tutorial.md

     callback(false);
   }

-  // JWT is in three parts seperated by '.' var tokenParts = sessionStorage.idToken.split('.');
+  // JWT is in three parts separated by '.' var tokenParts = sessionStorage.idToken.split('.');
   if (tokenParts.length != 3){
     callback(false);